Xanax use can result in negative side effects, including memory loss. The risk of these negative effects is compounded with abuse of the drug.

 Because people who live with Xanax addiction are often also diagnosed with an anxiety disorder, it is necessary to begin a treatment program that has the resources and expertise to address:

 (May 2018) Understanding the stress response.
 Harvard Health Publishing.
-Retrieved Mar 2019 from from https://www.health.harvard.edu/staying-healthy/understanding-the-stress-response
+Retrieved from https://www.health.harvard.edu/staying-healthy/understanding-the-stress-response

 (July 2016) The Effect of Chronic Alprazolam Intake on Memory, Attention, and Psychomotor Performance in Healthy Human Male Volunteers.
 Behavioural Neurology.
-Retrieved Mar 2019 from from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4947648/.
+Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4947648/

 Drug Scheduling.
 United States Drug Enforcement Administration (DEA).
-Retrieved March 2019 from from https://www.dea.gov/drug-scheduling.
+Retrieved from https://www.dea.gov/drug-scheduling